Bluebear171/lzhuor.github.io/_posts/2017-10-08-babel-and-ast-jumpstart.md

 <img src="/assets/img/posts/2017-10-08-babel-and-ast-jumpstart/snapshot_AST_Explorer.png">

 You can play around different AST parsers and write you own transform logic.
-The  AST and generated source code are shown immediately.
+The  AST and generated source code are shown immediately after updating source code.

 ## How is Babel applied in real projects?
 It depends on your use case.
 It can be applied in the bundler of your build pipeline of a JavaScript project.
 It can also be applied in a `Node.js` script for code analysis purpose.

 Sharing some my own understandings:

 - babel plugins are usually  applied at bundling system such as Webpack (with [babel-loader](https://github.com/babel/babel-loader)) to resolve JavaScript version compatability issue.
 You can usually find Babel configuration in `.babelrc` or `package.json`.
 Example:
 ```javascript
 {
     "presets": [